Reading at Pallister Park Primary School

 Children take home books to read which are aligned to their phonic knowledge and progression.
 In Year 4, 5 and 6, children are enrolled into the Reading Plus scheme whereby they read books online and complete comprehension questions at the correct level for their reading ability.

 Phonics at Pallister Park Primary School

-When the children enter year one phases 2 and 3 are revisited, phase four is covered and when the children are ready phase 5 is taught.
-In the summer term all year one children take part in a phonics check, this is a national test in which the children read 20 real words and 20 pseudo words (non-sense /alien words).
-Read Write Inc resources are used to cover phase 3, 4 and phase 5 sounds.
+In the summer term all Year 1 children take part in a phonics check, this is a statutory national test in which the children read 20 real words and 20 pseudo words (non-sense /alien words).

 One of the core priorities of our school is to encourage reading for pleasure.
 We have created a set of ‘Favourite Five’ books within every year group across EYFS and key stage one.
 Regular reading of these books has been intended for the following reasons:

 The more your child reads, the larger their vocabulary becomes.
 When your child reads or hears the same book multiple times, they become familiar and comfortable with a greater number of words.

 Hearing favourite stories read aloud helps your child become aware of the pattern and rhythm of text.
 Language is more than just words — it’s how words sound and connect to each other.
 Parents can model the rhythms of reading for children who are just learning how language works.

 Repetitive reading allows your child to read without stumbling or stopping, and reading time becomes more pleasant for everyone.
 Once your child masters one book, it makes moving on to another more appealing.